 - Count how many times dividends per share went up

-Companies that score full marks – or even just close to full marks – will have the best track record of producing consistent, profitable, dividend growth, and they’re an excellent place to look for companies that can produce that kind of growth in the future.
+Companies that score full marks – or even just close to full marks – will have the best track record of producing consistent, broad-based growth and consistently covered dividends.